haykgrigo3/TimeCapsuleLLM/README.md

 I'm learning a lot and will start figuring out what I need to do better in the coming weeks.
 I will upload files soon!

+#V1

+I will upload some example output soon and also do comparisons between the 3 models with the same prompt.
+I will also upload V1 to huggingface like I did with my last verison, you can find my huggingface account here: https://huggingface.co/haykgrigorian/TimeCapsuleLLM

 # Upcoming Plans

 (Completed) I'm going to start work on version 0.5 , instead of training using 50 books, I'll train using ideally 500-600.
 Right now I'm training nanoGPT using books from 1800-1850 and specifically from London.
 There is some challeneges like making sure the books I find are not updated or have modern interpretations but untouched books published withtin my chosen time period.